Noncommutative Cotlar identities for groups acting on tree-like structures: Multipliers from Bass-Serre theory

-\begin{remark}\normalfont More interestingly, if we represent $\FF_2$ as the fundamental group of the graph of groups of the graph $\XX$ given by two vertices $\{x_0, x_1\}$ whose associated groups are isomorphic to $\ZZ$ and joining by a single edge with trivial group in it.
-Now, let us consider the Bass-Serre tree $\widetilde{X}$ of this graph of groups (see Figure \ref{fig:BassSerreTreeF2}), it is easy to see group elements in $\FF_2$ can only map pink vertices to pink vertices and blue to blue.
-Denote the set containing the blue vertices in the first layer and the pink vertex labelled by $\ZZ$ in the middle by $B_1$.
-It is straightforward to realize that any function on $\widetilde{X}$ that is constant along the connected components of $\widetilde{X} \setminus B_1$ induces a symbol of the form
+With this, we partially recover the multiplier theorems for initial segments of the free group in \cite{MeiRicardXu2022Free}.
+Our approach has the advantage of giving a geometric interpretation as follows.
+Consider the Bass-Serre tree $\widetilde{X}$ of this graph of groups, see Figure \ref{fig:BassSerreTreeF2}, it is easy to see that group elements in $\FF_2$ can only map pink vertices to pink vertices and blue ones to blue ones.
+Denote the set containing the blue vertices in the first layer and the pink vertex labeled by $\ZZ$ in the middle by $B_1$.
+It is straightforward to realize that any function on $\widetilde{X}$ that is constant along the connected components of $\widetilde{X} \setminus B_1$ induces a symbol of the form \eqref{eq:SymbolStartingLetter}.